Geodan/i3dm.export/README.md

 The input table contains instance information like location (epsg:4326), binary glTF model (glb), scale, rotation and instance attributes.

-The 3D tiles created by this tool are tested in:
+The 3D tiles created by this tool are tested in Cesium JS

-- Cesium JS

 MapBox GL JS (using https://github.com/Geodan/mapbox-3dtiles) is NOT supported at the moment.